ssammueel/ReactClass/DAY 4/Useref.md

          var name = useref("samuel)

--here the variable does not hold the value directly -it is created as a object with current
+-here the variable does not hold the value directly

+-it is created as a object with current

           {current : "samuel"}

-- incase i want a variable that can be changed and the changes are to remain and it should couse no rerender then useref are the best to use
+-incase i want a variable that can be changed and the changes are to remain and it should couse no rerender then useref are the best to use

+### DOM MANIPULATION
+-they can also be used in dom manipulation